 10. The Halo Effect

 This is called the “Halo Effect.”
-The halo effect is a psychological phenomenon in which we extrapolate one good trait to determine other traits.
+The halo effect is a psychological phenomenon in which we extrapolate one good trait to determine other characteristics.
 This means that good-looking people are also honest; “organic” must mean it’s healthy, and “premium” products must somehow be better than their regular competition.

-As you can imagine, the halo effect can have a big impact on your decision-making – and thus on your team.
+As you can imagine, the halo effect can have a significant impact on your decision-making – and thus on your team.
 So how do you overcome it?
 Well, two steps: be aware of it and make data-driven decisions.